 “The very best protection against mosquito-borne diseases such as dengue, Ross River, Barmah Forest virus or others, is to avoid being bitten in the first place.

 “Mosquito control and public education campaigns can only do so much.

-“Torres Strait residents also need to do their part and take action to eliminate mosquito breeding sites on their properties and to protect themselves from mosquito bites, especially young children and babies.
+“All residents also need to do their part and take action to eliminate mosquito breeding sites on their properties and to protect themselves from mosquito bites,

 “People should protect themselves by using mosquito repellent.